 The way HybriDetect is used for CRISPR applications can lead to confusions about the Test- and the Control-line.
-The following figure explains this difference.
+The following article is intended to explain the alternative usage and thus, the alternative interpretation.

 As shown in Figure 1, the interpretation of the test strips can vary using different detection strategies.
 Compared to the HybriDetect instructions for use, the T- and C-lines are swapped in CRSIPR/Cas-associated detection strategies.
 This leads to a completely different assessment of the resulting signals.
 The following article is intended to explain this discrepancy in detail and it provides some important information on how to use the HybriDetect in combination with the SHERLOCK / DETECTR method.